 The bulk discount - $50.00 off when you purchase 10 pounds or more of the same seed or seed mixture - applies to the purchase of 10 pounds or more of one variety of seed or seed mixture.
 The 10 pounds will ship in a bag.
-If you want the seeds shipped in individual 1# jars or bags, there is a $1.25 per pound charge for this.
+If you want the seeds shipped in individual bags there is 30 cent per pound charge for this.
 This is NOT a mix and match offer.
 No codes necessary.
 Just visit our Bulk Seeds Department http://www.sprouthouse.com/category_s/49.htm

 All the discounts have been taken.
 No additional shipping charges apply.
 There are no further shipping charges applied after the $50.00 off discount.
 No split shipments, the seeds go to one address.

 Exlcusions apply: There is a bulk discount taken already for the following codes: